ISISNeutronMuon/MDANSE/README.md

 python application
 for analyzing molecular dynamics simulation data.

-MDANSE currently works on unix debian-like (e.g. ubuntu) and Windows.
+MDANSE currently works on linux (ubuntu), macos and Windows.
 There is little system-specific
 code in MDANSE itself, so porting MDANSE to other systems should be straightforward.
 However, we cannot